fedebertolini/lighthouse-graphite/README.md

 ```

 ## Metrics
-The app will collect a sub-set of metrics returned by `lighhouse`, most of them are related to performance.
+The app will collect a sub-set of metrics returned by `lighthouse`, most of them are related to performance.
 The documentation of these metrics can be found in the [Audit Reference section](https://developers.google.com/web/tools/lighthouse/) of the Lighthouse documentation.

 The list of the collected metrics is:
 - first-contentful-paint